gingerdeer/gingerdeer.github.io/serious.md

 If you wish to hire me or talk business, feel free to contact me on [LinkedIn](https://www.linkedin.com/in/pentti-sunila-a967a1123/).

-If you wish to get in touch with me otherwise, in addition to the above you can also find me Discord.
+If you wish to get in touch with me otherwise, in addition to the above you can also find me hanging out on Discord.

 In my free time, I am involved in artsy stuff, recreational coding, and learning new stuff.
 The rest of this pena.wtf site is mostly dedicated to these personal pursuits.